NPCai/Open-IE-Papers/README.md

 ( 020 ) Celsius &#176;C The international temperature scale where water freezes at 0 (degrees) and boils at 100 (degrees).
 0.89 (water; freezes; at 0 (degrees)
 ```
 * [Squadie](https://github.com/NPCai/Squadie) (not yet published, expect changes): this is our dataset derived from Squad.
-It uses a similar JSON format to SQuAD and contains 50,000 tuples, almost an order of magnitude more than previous systems.
-From each question we extract a tuple.
+It uses a similar JSON format to SQuAD and contains 50,000 tuples.
 This tuple can then be matched with the corresponding sentence in the training corpus.
 Not suitable as a gold corpus.
 It is useful for discovering implied relations.
-We are working on converting Maluuba NewsQA as additional training data.
+We have also converted Maluuba NewsQA.
 ```
                         {
                             "question": "Which film did Beyoncé star in 2001 with Mekhi Phifer?",